State Policy Description

 - 1. Does the state allow revenue decoupling or a lost revenue adjustment mechanism for natural gas utilities?
-Yes
+No

 - 2. Does the state allow revenue decoupling or a lost revenue adjustment mechanism for electric utilities?
 No

 - 3. Does the state provide some sort of performance incentive to utilities for exceeding efficiency goals or a penalty for not achieving goals?
-Yes
+No

 - 4. Does the state allow utilities to recover the costs of their energy efficiency programs?
 Yes